blackrat/nanopos/README.md

 ```
 That's it!
 The web server should now be running on port 9116 and ready to accept payments.

+That's it!
+The web server should now be running on port 9116 and ready to accept payments.

 ## Running from Docker

 Nanopos includes a Dockerfile and .dockerignore to allow for fast setup and running from a docker container based on node:carbon.
 To run from the container with port 9112 and port 9116 exposed, first build the image with: